 “ Then God said, “Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.”
 So God created man in His own image; in the image of God He created him; male and female He created them”(Genesis 1:26,27).

-Man was to bear God’s image in resemblance and in character.
+Man was created in God’s image.
 That image was most evident in terms of his spiritual nature.
-Man was created with the ability to think, endowed with a free will, a self-conscious personality and the capacity to dominate the rest of creation.
+Man was created with the capability to think, given free will, a self-conscious character and the ability to dominate the rest of creation.
 These are godlike qualities, superior to any other creature.

-God’s nature is summed up in one word – God is love” (1 John 4:8).
+God’s nature is summed up in one word – God is “love” (1 John 4:8).
 The name of the Lord stands for His character.
 We also read the following about God’s image and nature: “The Lord, the Lord God, merciful and gracious, longsuffering, and abounding in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin by no means clearing the guilty” (Exodus 34:6,7).
 Thus, God’s nature consists of three fundamental qualities—mercy, justice, and truth.
-The greatest emphasis is placed upon mercy because God’s relationship to us is based upon it (1 John 4:7–12).
+The greatest emphasis is placed upon mercy because God’s relationship to us is based upon it.

-At the beginning, man’s nature reflected the divine holiness of his Maker until sin shattered the divine likeness.
+At the beginning, man’s nature reflected the divine holiness of his Maker until sin shattered the divine likeness (Genesis 3).
 It is only through Christ, the brightness of the glory of God and the “express image of his person” (Hebrews 1:3), that our nature is transformed into the image of God again.

 In His service,